dewfall123/umi-plugin-tailwindcss/README.md

 This plugin do the [following things](https://tailwindcss.com/docs/installation) to support tailwind in umi。

-1. Add `tailwindcss` dependencies auto（defauts to the latest version[@tailwindcss/postcss7-compat](https://tailwindcss.com/docs/installation#post-css-7-compatibility-build), because of umi doesn't support postcss8 now）。
+1. Add `tailwindcss` dependencies auto.
+   For 4.x: defauts to the latest version `tailwindcss@latest` For 3.x: defauts to the compat version[@tailwindcss/postcss7-compat](https://tailwindcss.com/docs/installation#post-css-7-compatibility-build), because of umi doesn't support postcss8 now）。

    You can also install the specific version of tailwindcss.
 If `tailwindcss` exist in `devDependencies`, plugin will use it, otherwise plugin will use `@tailwindcss/postcss7-compat`。